jmetev1/practice/csharp/README.md

 ### Tasks

+> Answer each of the questions in the pull request when you submit your solution.

 1. Parse the data.
 Parse each line into a new instance of the `Property` object.
 Put each instance you create into a list of properties (`List<Property>`) or an array (`Property[]`).

 	**How many properties are in the file?**